cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

   - A: Using FitDiagnostics to validate your setup
   - B: Nuisance parameters impacts
   - C: Post-fit distributions
-  - Extra: CAT gitLab tools for validation
+  - Extra: CAT gitLab tools for validation  -> DO WE WANT THIS?

 ### A: Using FitDiagnostics
 Now that we have a working datacard complete with systematic uncertainties, it is important to validate our model.
 We will explore one of the most commonly used modes of <span style="font-variant:small-caps;">Combine</span>: `FitDiagnostics` .
 As well as allowing us to make a **measurement** of some physical quantity (as opposed to just setting a limit on it), this method is useful to gain additional information about the model and the behaviour of the fit.
 It performs two fits: